kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-2/index.md

 I have also tried `binwalk` (it was the first thing I did) but it could only identify the UBI volumes.

+## Disassembling the bootloader

 It was time to disassemble the U-Boot binary.
-No surprise, it was heavily modified by MStar, but thankfully some parts **matched the `mboot` sources** perfectly.
+To no surprise, it turned out to be heavily modified by MStar, but thankfully some parts **matched the `mboot` sources** perfectly.
 I was able to find functions in IDA and name them according to the sources, which made the disassembly much more bearable.

 Based on that, I wrote down all commands that were executed by the bootloader, to create a "boot flow", like this: